Sophia Agranovich: Music career

-Other performance venues include numerous colleges and universities, such as the New Jersey Institute of Technology, Rubin Academy of Music, Pyotr Tchaikovsky National Music Academy of Ukraine and Lviv State Conservatory.
-She has collaborated with Mark Peskanov, Shlomo Mintz, Christopher Collins Lee, Andrew Litton, Alexander Mishnaevski, Gregory Singer, Brett Deubner, Andrew Lamy, Andatole Wieck, Rupam Sarmah, Kathleen Supové, award-winning Emmy, Grammy, and Billboard top ten musical artists, and members of the major orchestras.
+Other performance venues include numerous colleges and universities, such as the New Jersey Institute of Technology, Rubin Academy of Music, Ukrainian National Tchaikovsky Academy of Music and Lviv State Conservatory.
+She has collaborated with Mark Peskanov, Shlomo Mintz, Christopher Collins Lee, Andrew Litton, Alexander Mishnaevski, Gregory Singer, Brett Deubner, Andrew Lamy, Andatole Wieck, Rupam Sarmah, Lili Haydn, Hamid Saeidi, Kathleen Supové, award-winning Emmy, Grammy, and Billboard top ten musical artists, and members of the major orchestras.

-Agranovich released ten albums from 2010 through 2022, including seven on Centaur Records, consisting primarily of virtuoso piano repertoire of the Romantic era.
-She is also an author of her albums' liner notes.
+Agranovich co-produced and released eleven albums from 2010, including eight on Centaur Records, consisting primarily of virtuoso piano repertoire of the Romantic era.
+She is an author of her albums' critically acclaimed liner notes, referred to as "detailed and well-written" and "enlightening and insightful".
+She has also performed in and co-produced several multi-instrumental singles that blend elements of classical, folk, Middle Eastern, Indian, New Age, and global fusion music, crossing traditional genre boundaries.